OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-intro-ethereum.md

 ## ✅ What’s next?

-In the next section, you’ll explore the **Ethereum Virtual Machine (EVM)** — the computation layer that powers all smart contracts and on-chain logic.
+In the next section, you’ll explore the **Ethereum Virtual Machine (EVM)**, the computation layer that powers all smart contracts and on-chain logic.

 ---